diethardsteiner/diethardsteiner.github.io/_posts/2017-03-20-Mondrian-Multivalued-Dimension-Attribute.md

 published: false
 ---

+# AGGREGATION TYPE: AVERAGE

-A vivid reader called ... recently contacted me after reading my article on bridge tables: He was after a solution for a challenging scenario.
+A vivid reader called Bruno recently contacted me after reading my article on bridge tables: He was after a solution for a challenging scenario.
 The task was to create a model for students that receive grades for the courses they attend.
 A student can have one or more hobbies and one of the analysis questions was: What is the average grade for students with hobby X that attend course Y?
 This caught my interest and I was eager to find out how this would be implemented with **Mondrian**.

 In our example we use the following data: